status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 Linux raspberrypi 5.4.51-v8+ #1333 SMP PREEMPT Mon Aug 10 16:58:35 BST 2020 aarch64 GNU/Linux
 ```

 Notice how `armv7l` has been replaced with `aarch64`.
-This tells you that you are on a 64-bit kernel.
+This tells you that you are now on a 64-bit kernel.

 ### 12. Install Nimbus dependencies